 Nighttime

 It’s most common for women to go into labor in the middle of the night.
 Why is this?
 Melatonin, the sleep hormone, begins to increase as sunlight decreases, and it continues to build up when our bodies are ready for sleep.1 But in full-term or late-term pregnancies, this hormone works with oxytocin, which is the hormone that creates contractions, to work more efficiently and increase its intensity, thus causing women to go into labor.
-In 2015, the Centers for Disease Control and Prevention (CDC) reported that most births occur during the morning or midday hours.2 This means that the majority of women begin labor at night.
+In 2015, the Centers for Disease Control and Prevention (CDC) reported that most births occur in the morning or midday.2 This means that the majority of women begin labor at night.

 Did Your Water Break, or Are You Only Experiencing Contractions?

 If you’re asleep and your water breaks and you’re GBS negative, get a pad and/or a towel, put them between your legs, and try to go back to sleep.
 Of course, check to ensure that your water is clear, does not have a foul odor (meaning there’s no infection), and that your baby is still moving.11 If everything is normal, get some sleep.
-The same applies if contractions wake you up.
-This is the time to get as much rest as possible for a busy day of labor!

 Are You Group B Strep (GBS) Positive or Negative?